When Execution Is Cheap, Judgment Becomes Scarce

 A little-known practice at Stripe.
 Engineers were asked to sit in on failed sales calls and watch screen recordings of developers abandoning integrations.
 Docs were rewritten based on drop-off moments, not feature completeness.
 This is why Stripe’s docs read like a tutorial written by someone watching over your shoulder.

 The brothers spent time understanding how those specific companies built products, what their developers cared about, and whether Stripe’s approach to payments would actually matter to them.
-They maintained judgment at the scale at which it worked.
+Judgment first.
+Systems later.

 The Execution Surplus